What my child learns

-In year 11 most schools will require your child to study the core subjects of English, mathematics and science, although there may be a variety of classes they can take in these subjects.
-As well as these core subjects your child will take 3 other subjects.
+In Year 11 most schools will require your child to study the core subjects of English, mathematics and science, although there may be a variety of classes they can take in these subjects.
+As well as these core subjects your child will take three other subjects.
 English and mathematics credits are required for NCEA Level 1.

 The New Zealand Qualifications Authority (NZQA) can help with information on the subjects available at secondary school, and are your first stop for information about NCEA.
 Find out all about NCEA from the NZQA website.

 Careers NZ can also help you and your child to make decisions about subject choices, and provide guidance about NCEA, career planning and ongoing study.
 Check out the Careers NZ website for information and tools to help, or call them toll-free on 0800 222 733.

 Go to the Youth Guarantee website, see how your child's skills and interests relate to industry, and work with them to begin to planning a pathway from NCEA Level 2 into a vocation or career.

 Last reviewed: Has this been useful?
 Tell us what you think.